quintel/documentation/docs/main/scenario-tools/introduction.md

 The scenario-tools read input data, such as slider settings or requested downloads, from several CSVs that you must supply.
 This section gives a quick overview of what to expect.

 By default, and when you first look at the tool after downloading it, the `input` and `output` folders are located in the `data` folder.
 The tool will read and write to the files in these folders when you run it.
-If you want the input data to be read from another location on your computer, or the output data to be written to another folder, you can change this in the [settings](advanced-settings.md#configuring-the-tool).
+It is possible to change the default folder where input data is read or where output data is saved in the [settings](advanced-settings.md#configuring-the-tool).
 Please note that the tool will still expect the input file names to stay the same.
+Also, the default settings for reading and exporting CSVs can be changed here.

 ### Input
 :::info Dummy data in the input files